The Delegation Ladder

 What it sounds like:

-What this prevents: you doing all the groundwork yourself.
+What this prevents: you having to do all the groundwork yourself.

 3. Provide Options and a Recommendation